Names matter as Germany grapples with migrant crisis

 Merkel's Christian Democrats (CDU) and their Bavaria-based Christian Social Union (CSU) sister party – together known as The Union - agreed at the weekend to set up transit zones on the border with Austria, where migrants deemed to have no solid claim to asylum will be denied entry.

-"Enough of this needless naming argument!" mass-selling Bild daily wrote on Tuesday, pressing for a deal on the centres.
+"Enough of this needless naming argument!" mass-selling Bild daily wrote on Tuesday, pressing for a deal on the centers.

 "We have a responsibility to reach a compromise," said Peter Altmaier, Merkel's chief of staff, who was last month appointed to oversee the government's handling of the crisis.